Is Martindale-Hubbell AV Rating Really Worth It in 2024?

 How a Law Firm Becomes Part of the Martindale-Hubbell Rating System

-You do not need to be a subscriber to Martindale-Hubbell to get ratings from peers and clients.
-But you do need to create an attorney profile.
-This attorney profile will allow reviewers to find you to submit a rating.
-It will also grant you access to Martindale's peer reference nomination tool.
+You don't need to subscribe to Martindale-Hubbell to receive Martindale ratings from peers and clients, but you must create an attorney profile.
+This profile enables other attorneys to find and submit peer ratings for you, along with written feedback.
+You’ll also gain access to Martindale’s peer reference nomination tool.

 1. Contact Martindale's Customer Support Team to Request a Rating of Your Legal Ability and Ethical Standards